yairKoskas/Fuzzer/templateFormat/specification.md

 - `min_val` - minimal value of the element.

 A variable can be used by giving `var:varname` as an attribute to any attribute that accepts integers.
+You can also use variables with expressions containing python arithmetic operators, for example `var:var1*var2+3`.

 Example:
 ```xml